rustadadam/PF-GAP/notes.md

 8. Built out the Redcomets k-fold tests
 9. Added FreshPrince to the stock_data -> Created the correct proximities
     a.
 Additionally, added it to the k-folds tests
+10. Added MDS prox file.
+This shows the similarities between classes.
+    a.
+Added PHATE and UMAP dimensionality techniques.
+They seem to be much more helpful.